NickPolyder/NP.ObjectComparison/README.md

 ## Usage

-The simplest way to start using the library is to initialise an ComparisonTracker object.
+The simplest way to start using the library is to initialize an ComparisonTracker object.

 ```CSharp
 var sampleInstance = new SampleClass();
 var comparisonTracker = new ComparisonTracker<SampleClass>(sampleInstance);
 ```

-In order to properly use the `ComparisonTracker<T>` the `T` needs to be a class that inherits from `System.ICloneable` or make use of the `CloneFactory` delegate through the constuctor.
+In order to properly use the `ComparisonTracker<T>` the `T` needs to be a class that inherits from `System.ICloneable` or make use of the `CloneFactory` delegate through the constructor.

 ```CSharp
 var sampleInstance = new SampleClass();